andybrad/webautoexercise/README.md

 - Move the username and password to a properties/config file and reference in code
 - Move the username and password to another data source like excel and reference in code

-The tests could be run as part of a continous integration build using tool like Jenkins.<br>
+The tests could be run as part of a continous integration build using a tool like Jenkins.<br>
 The tests could also be run on differenet browsers/platforms.
 This would require downloading more drivers e.g. IEDriverServer to test on IE.<br>
 The tests could also be run on differenet browsers/platforms via a cloud testing service such as Browser Stack or Sauce Labs.
 With regards to "Scenario 2: Update Personal Information (First Name) in My Account", further tests could be added to test the save of personal details being unsuccssful.
+Instead of extending the and calling to instatiate new classes, dependency injection can be used to pass data between differenet step definition classes.
+There are several DIs to choose from, however Picocontainer seems to be the most popular.

 ## Acknowledgments

 * This is the first time I have done anything in JAVA and its related tooling.
 After a few tutorials from different sources, I found setting up the Maven project using the archetype created by the Cucumber team the best option.
-* Thanks to Joe for making sure I didn't do antyhing stupid!
+* Thanks to Joe for making sure I didn't do anything stupid!